Glynn, County Antrim: Education

 There is a small primary school in the village.
 It stands approximately 200 metres from the former school building (an old village landmark—reappropriated for bungalow housing).
 The school comprises two main classrooms and an assembly hall situated within the main building.
 Additional classroom space has been provided by way of two external mobile classrooms pending an extension project.
 At present there are around 70 children in attendance; ranging from ages four to eleven.
+Extracurricular activities undertaken at the school include football, rugby, hockey, dance, and choir.